Using patterns is a way in which we strive to create order.

 You’ll be posting loads of engaging content, so be sure to keep your blog organized with Categories that also allow visitors to explore more of what interests them.

 Consider patterns that are suitable for the style of your home

 Bold patterns and vibrant colors would work well in contemporary spaces.
-These patterns would not work so well in a French country style home.
+These patterns would not work so well in a French country-style home.
 For an even design transition, repeat the patterns that already exist in your home’s architectural elements.
-Some of the ways in which pattern is applied are eminently practical; others are fairly eccentric.
+Some of the ways in which the pattern is applied are eminently practical; others are fairly eccentric.

 Add accessories to emphasize the patterns created by your furniture placement

 For example, place a tall vase on a low table and create a pattern that draws the eye upward.
 In the same approach, use throw pillows with checks, stripes, or circles to add a geometric element to the flowing pattern of a sofa.

 Create a pattern with repetition when decorating your walls

 For a stylish look, hang an odd number of rectangular picture frames side by side.
 To draw the eye to a particular picture, hang a picture in a prominent area on the wall and gradually place smaller pictures on each side to draw the viewer’s eye to the main picture.